 With any one of these approaches, you can use just words, images, numbers or other symbols.

-Nature journaling works well in many types of programmes, for people of all ages and all descriptions.
+Nature journaling works well in many types of programmes, including in home- and public schools settings, for people of all ages and all descriptions.
 Through the resources below, you can benefit from expert experience, materials and guidance on how to include nature journaling in a wide variety of programmes.

 (Better Environmental Education, Teaching and Learning Expertise Sharing)